World Day of Prayer: Aims

 Through the World Day of Prayer, women are encouraged to become aware of the other countries and cultures and no longer live in isolation.
 They are also encouraged take up the burdens of other people, to sympathize with the problems of other countries and cultures and pray with and for them.
 They are further encouraged to become aware of their talents and use them in the service of society.
 The World Day of Prayer aims to demonstrate that prayer and action are inseparable and that both have immeasurable influence in the world.

 Programme

 Every year, worship service focuses on a different country and a specific theme.
 World Day of Prayer National/Regional Committees of that country prepare the order of worship on these themes to be used on the next World Day of Prayer.

-On the first Friday of March, then, in services all over the world that country becomes the focus of prayer and understanding.
-Through preparation and participation in the worship service, women worldwide learn how their sisters of other countries, languages and cultures understand the biblical passages in their context.
-They learn of the concerns and needs of those women and to empathize and feel in solidarity with them.
+On the first Friday of March, that country then becomes the focus of prayer and understanding.
+The worship service is meant to teach women how other countries, languages and cultures understand biblical passages in their context.
+They learn of the concerns and needs of those women and to empathize and feel solidarity with them.